dukt/social/README.md

 ### Third-party

+The following gateways are provided as Craft plugins:

 - [GitHub](https://dukt.net/craft/github) by [Dukt](https://dukt.net/)
 - [LinkedIn](https://dukt.net/craft/linkedin) by [Dukt](https://dukt.net/)

+Once installed, the gateway will appear in Social Login's settings.

 You can add support for a custom gateway by creating a Craft plugin compatible with Social Login.